10 Common Leadership Styles (Plus How To Find Your Own)

 Example: Before an operation, the surgeon carefully recounts the rules and processes of the operation room with every team member who will be helping during the surgery.
 She wants to ensure everyone is clear on the expectations and follows each procedure carefully and exactly so the surgery goes as smoothly as possible.

-Read more: What is Autocratic Leadership?
+Read more: What Is Autocratic Leadership?

 5. Laissez-faire or hands-off leadership style

-This leadership style is the opposite of the autocratic leadership type, focusing mostly on delegating many tasks to team members and providing little to no supervision.
+Laissez-faire style is the opposite of the autocratic leadership type, focusing mostly on delegating many tasks to team members and providing little to no supervision.
 Because a laissez-faire leader does not spend their time intensely managing employees, they often have more time to dedicate to other projects.

 Managers may adopt this leadership style when all team members are highly experienced, well-trained and require little oversight.
 However, it can also cause a dip in productivity if employees are confused about their leader’s expectations, or if some team members need consistent motivation and boundaries to work well.